From Survival To Success: Mastering The Art Of Crisis Management In Business

 Rapid Dissemination of Information

 Social media enables businesses to convey vital information swiftly.
 During a crisis, time is of the essence.
-Platforms like Twitter, Facebook, and Instagram allow for instant updates, ensuring that stakeholders receive timely information about the situation, safety measures, and organisational responses.
+Platforms like Twitter, Facebook, and Instagram allow instant updates, ensuring stakeholders receive timely information about the situation, safety measures, and organisational responses.
 Rapid dissemination curtails the spread of misinformation, establishing the business as a credible source.

 Engaging with Stakeholders